Go Write Your Book:

 The texts are the only required texts for the MFA program.
 Other assigned reading will be determined on an individualized basis, as each MFA student designs a reading list with his or her mentor for each semester he or she is enrolled.
 Students typically read two books per month, including required texts.

-1. The Elements of Style, Strunk & White, Longman ISBN 978-1945644016
+1. "The Elements of Style," Strunk & White

 3rd Semester (Nonfiction only)

-1. The Situation and the Story, Vivian Gornick ISBN 978-0374528584
+1. "The Situation and the Story," Vivian Gornick

 |Courses May Include|